A love letter to

 The simple gesture of a vest once gifted to me could become the first Patagonia story of thousands more.

 I’d love to share more, Levon.
-Could we find 30 minutes to talk soon?
+Could we find 30 minutes soon to talk about working on something together that focuses on values?

 The simple gesture of a vest once gifted to me could become the first Patagonia story of thousands more.

 I’d love to share more, Levon.
-Could we find 30 minutes to talk soon?
+Could we find 30 minutes soon to talk about working on something together that focuses on values?

 With heartfelt gratitude,